Forming a US LLC from Pakistan: Complete Guide (2026)

 | Formation service | 1–6 weeks | Included in formation package | Service files Form SS-4 on the founder's behalf. |

-From Pakistan, the fax method is the most common direct approach.
-International calls to the IRS number can be expensive and involve long hold times.
-Formation services handle this step automatically as part of their package.
+From Pakistan, fax is the most practical direct method.
+International calls to the IRS are expensive and the hold times are brutal.
+Formation services handle this automatically.

-The full step-by-step process for all three methods, including common mistakes that delay applications, is covered in How to Get an EIN Without an SSN.
+Full step-by-step for all three methods: How to Get an EIN Without an SSN.

 Step 4: Open a US Bank Account — The Hardest Step

-This is where the process diverges sharply from the formation service marketing.
-Opening a US bank account is the most difficult step for Pakistani founders — and the step with the highest failure rate.
+This is where the formation service marketing falls apart.
+Banking is the hardest step for Pakistani founders and the one with the highest failure rate.

-Pakistan is classified as a "restricted banking jurisdiction" by multiple US financial institutions.
-This is not a formal regulatory designation from the US government — Pakistan is not OFAC-sanctioned.
-Rather, individual banks and fintechs maintain internal risk classifications that place Pakistan in a higher-scrutiny tier due to FATF grey list history, country-level AML risk scores, and compliance department discretion.
+Multiple US financial institutions classify Pakistan as a "restricted banking jurisdiction."
+This is not an OFAC designation -- Pakistan is not sanctioned.
+It is individual banks and fintechs maintaining internal risk tiers based on FATF grey list history, country-level AML risk scores, and compliance department discretion.

-The practical effect: Pakistani applicants face longer review times, additional documentation requirements, and higher rejection rates compared to applicants from countries like India, the UK, or Canada.
+The result: longer review times, extra documentation, and higher rejection rates than applicants from India, the UK, or Canada.

 Platform-by-Platform Reality